 - For uneven walls, consider installing furring strips to create a level surface for the siding.

-- Installing the Accessories:
+- Install vinyl siding first you start by Installing the Accessories:

 - Starter Strips: Install starter strips at the bottom of each wall, where the first row of siding will lock in.
 The bottom of the starter strip should be at least 1 inch below the top of the foundation.
 Use a level and chalk line to ensure the starter strip is straight and level around the entire house.
 Leave a 1/4-inch gap between starter strip sections for expansion.
 Nail loosely through the center of the slots, about every 16 inches.